Jump to Content

 Why choose a retirement village in Taranaki?

 Taranaki is defined by the overarching presence of Mt Taranaki, its ocean beaches and lush dairy country, and beautiful country gardens.
-For many years the centre of offshore gas and oil exploration and drilling, and now reinventing itself as a research centre for alternative energy sources, New Plymouth is the major provincial city.
-The provincial heartland towns of Stratford, Hawera and Eltham service their surrounding farmlands, and each have their own character.
+Having established itself as a research centre for alternative energy sources, New Plymouth is the major provincial city where residents enjoy a range of activities, from enjoying the award-winning Coastal Walkway, through to taking in Len Lye’s mesmerising kinetic installations at the Govett-Brewster art gallery.

 What Retirement Villages have to offer